-Building relationships through community is central to SPNN’s vision and impact.
-The minimum duration of a host site commitment is one year, but it’s our hope that partner sites will decide to stay connected in the long term.
+CTEP AmeriCorps positions last one year, beginning in September and completing in August.
+It’s our hope that partner sites will decide to stay connected in the long term.
 In our experience, the most impactful CTEP contributions have been those which could develop over the course of multiple years.

-Twin Cities Site Application Process Timeline for 2021-22
+Twin Cities Site Application Process Timeline for 2022-23

 |CTEP Host Site Application materials are posted on our website

 |Application Due Date for renewing and new partners

 |Notification of initial partner acceptance and allocation of member slots

 |Member Starts Service at Your Site

 |Member Completes Service at Your Site

 Is National Service more like employment or volunteering?